Dirac mass induced by optical gain and loss

+To implement this temporal boundary, we apply the lattice configuration shown in Fig.~\ref{fig4}\textbf{b}.
+The gain/loss distributions are displaced by a quarter of a unit cell after $m_0=10$, reversing the sign of $M$ (see Supplementary Information).
+In the absence of the temporal boundary, a gaussian wavepacket prepared with momentum $k$ propagates with constant group velocity (Fig.~\ref{fig4}\textbf{c}).
+With the temporal boundary, we observe strong reflection at small $k$ (Fig.~\ref{fig4}\textbf{d}, left), and strong transmission at large $k$ (Fig.~\ref{fig4}\textbf{d}, right), consistent with the arguments in the previous paragraph.
+Extracting the $k$-dependent transmission probabilities (using intensities at $m = 42$), we find a good quantitative match with the predictions of the non-Hermitian continuum Hamiltonian \eqref{2ddirac}, as well as the effective two-band Hermitian Dirac Hamiltonian, as shown in Fig.~\ref{fig4}\textbf{e}.

-In conclusion, we have demonstrated a novel mechanism for generating real Dirac masses, using a synthetic photonic lattice containing a specific gain/loss distribution and Floquet modulations.
-Whereas previous studies of non-Hermitian lattices showed Dirac points turning into exceptional points, the quasiparticles in this lattice possess the dynamical and topological features of massive Dirac particles.
-Future studies could further explore their similarities and differences relative to real relativistic particles.
-Aside from the anomalous Klein tunneling studied in this work, it would be interesting to investigate how they form Landau levels \cite{Xue2020}.
-Different varieties of massive non-Hermitian quasiparticles may also be realizable using more complicated Floquet lattices \cite{\ignore{Goldman2014, Eckardt2017}Bukov2015}.
+In conclusion, we have demonstrated a non-Hermitian mechanism for generating real Dirac masses, using a synthetic photonic lattice containing optical gain/loss and Floquet modulations.
+Rather than being an intrinsic property, the Dirac mass can be engineered in space and time by varying the gain and loss, as we have demonstrated with our observations of non-Hermitian anomalous Klein tunneling and the selective time reflection of massive Dirac quasiparticles.
+In the future, other exotic phenomena should be accessible with this experimental platform, such as non-Hermitian Landau levels \cite{Xue2020} or relativistic momentum gaps \cite{Lustig:21}.
+Different varieties of relativistic quasiparticles may also be realizable using more complicated lattice designs \cite{\ignore{Goldman2014, Eckardt2017}Bukov2015}.

 0.1in

 { \textbf{Methods}}

 \textbf{Experimental setup}